-- A. At least once a week,

-has an involuntary

-episode of lost or
+A. At least once a week, has an involuntary episode of lost or altered consciousness resulting in significantly disrupted awareness or concentration.

-altered consciousness

-resulting in significantly

-disrupted awareness or

-concentration.
-15 points

 - B. At least once a month, has an involuntary episode of lost or altered consciousness resulting in significantly disrupted awareness or concentration.

 6 points

-- C. Neither of the above applies.
-O points
+- C. None of the above applies.
+0 points